nick-novak/Goals-n-such/something-new/may.md

 05/25/2016
 ---
 Casey Jones was a real person whose dramatic death while trying to stop his train and save lives made him a hero; he was immortalized in a popular ballad sung by his friend Wallace Saunders, an African-American engine wiper for the IC.
-I just knew him from The Grateful Dead Son
+I just knew him from The Grateful Dead Song.

+05/26/2016
+---

+05/27/2016
+---

+05/28/2016
+---

+05/29/2016
+---

+05/30/2016
+---
+Vincent D'Onofrio gained 80lbs for his role as Pvt.
+Leonard Lawrence in Full Metal Jacket.
+This remains the record for most weight gained by an actor for a movie.

+05/31/2016
+---
+Full Metal Jacket's urban battle scenes were actually filmed in east London.